The Parameterized Complexity of k-Biclique: Explicit Construction

-Therefore, the graph $G(p^t,p-1)$ satisfies (T1) for $k\gets t-1$ and $\ell\gets t!$, our next step is to show that it also satisfies (T2) for a proper choice of parameter values.
-To this end, we prove:
+The Paley-type graphs have many nice properties, the following one is proved in \cite{kollar1996norm,BabaiGKRSW96}. \begin{theorem}[Theorem 5.1 in \cite{BabaiGKRSW96}] For every prime power $q$ and integer $t>1$, the graph $P(q^t,q-1)$ contains no subgraph isomorphic to $K_{t,t!+1}$. \end{theorem} Therefore, for any prime $p$ the graph $P(p^t,p-1)$ satisfies (T1) for $k\gets t-1$ and $\ell\gets t!$, our next step is to show that it also satisfies (T2) for appropriate choices of parameter $h$ and partition of the vertex set $A$.
+We need the following lemma.